khoitnm/language-note/language-note-client/README.md

+## FrontEnd Technologies
-This project use AngularJS 1.
+### Thymeleaf + Bootstrap + AngularJS 1.
+Why?<br/>
+<p>Because I only want to focus on business model of this project.
+So all I want is to establish the program as soon as possible with my current knowledge.</p>
+<p>I don't want my passion and ideas for this project is cooled down because of some delay times for technologies concerns.</p>

+## Security
+### OAuth2 + JWT token with Password flow.
 Why?
-Because I only want to focus on business model of this project.
-So all I want is to establish the program as soon as possible with my current knowledge.
-Waiting a few days for learning new technologies is too long.
-I don't want my passion for this project is cooled down just because of any technologies choice distraction.

-Security:
-OAuth2 + JWT token with Password flow.
-Why?
-We need to separated the client and server because in the future, we also need a mobile or a Chrome/Firefox extension.
+We need to separated the client and server because in the future, we also need a mobile or a Chrome/Firefox extension.<p/>
 And the server will provide API for client applications.
 So we choose OAuth2 as the security protocol.